 - 1 Spatula

-- 1 Cake Pan 22 cm in diameter
+- 1 Cake pan 9 inches in diameter

-To prepare the Molly cake, start by cracking the eggs into a bowl; I recommend using room temperature eggs as they whip better.
+To prepare the Molly cake, start by cracking the eggs into a bowl; I recommend using room temperature eggs because they whip better.
 Add the sugar (1).
-Using the wire whip attachment of the stand mixer, or with electric whisks, beat the eggs and sugar for a long time until they are light, fluffy, and frothy (2).
+Using the wire whip of the stand mixer, or with electric beaters, whip the eggs and sugar for a long time, until they are pale, fluffy, and frothy (2).

-Sift the flour (or the rice flour and cornstarch) and the baking powder into the bowl (3).
-Gently incorporate them into the eggs using a spatula, with slow movements from the bottom up to not deflate the eggs (4).
+Sift the flour (or rice flour and cornstarch) and baking powder into the bowl (3).
+Gently fold them into the eggs using a spatula, with slow movements from bottom to top to avoid deflating the eggs (4).

-In the end, you should obtain a homogeneous and fairly thick mixture (5).
-In a separate bowl and using clean whisks, whip the cream to perfection (6).
-A small tip to whip cream quickly is to keep the bowl and whisks in the freezer until just before use; the cream should also be very cold.
+In the end, you should obtain a homogeneous and rather dense mixture (5).
+In a separate bowl, and using clean beaters, whip the cream to perfection (6).
+A small tip for quickly whipping cream is to keep the bowl and beaters in the freezer until just before using them; the cream should also be very cold.

-Add the cream to the Molly cake batter in two or three additions (7), incorporating it gently with the spatula with slow movements from the bottom up.
+Gradually add the cream to the Molly cake batter in two or three additions (7), gently folding it in with the spatula with slow movements from bottom to top.
 In the end, you will obtain a smooth and frothy mixture (8).

-Line a 22 cm cake pan with parchment paper.
-If you are using a pan of different dimensions, refer to this guide to help you adjust the recipe quantities based on your pan size.
-Pour the batter in and level it well with the spatula (9).
-Bake the Molly cake in the preheated oven at 356°F for 30 minutes, then lower the temperature to 320°F and continue baking for another 15-20 minutes.
-Before taking it out of the oven, check with a toothpick that it is well cooked and dry inside, then remove it from the oven and let it cool completely before removing it from the pan (10).
+Line a 9-inch cake pan with parchment paper.
+If you use a pan of different dimensions, consult this guide which will help you adjust the cake’s quantities based on your pan size.
+Pour the batter into the pan and level it well with the spatula (9).
+Bake the Molly cake in a preheated oven at 350°F for 30 minutes, then lower the temperature to 320°F and continue baking for another 15-20 minutes.
+Before removing it from the oven, check with a toothpick that it is well-cooked and dry inside, then take it out and let it cool completely before removing it from the pan (10).

-You can serve the Molly cake lightly dusted with powdered sugar, as a breakfast cake, or you can cut it in half and fill it with cream and strawberries, custard, mascarpone cream, Nutella, or any filling your imagination suggests.
+You can serve the Molly cake lightly dusted with powdered sugar as a breakfast dessert, or you can cut it in half and fill it with cream and strawberries, pastry cream, mascarpone cream, Nutella, or any filling your imagination suggests.

 Storage

-The Molly cake remains soft for 4-5 days at room temperature, preferably stored in a cake container or under a glass dome.
+The Molly cake stays soft for 4-5 days at room temperature, best kept in a cake container or under a glass dome.

 Tips and Variations

-This is the basic version, ideal for flavoring with a cake syrup or filling with various creams.
-Its taste, for this reason, is neutral.
-If you want to enjoy it on its own, you can flavor it with the zest of 1 lemon or half an orange, a packet of vanilla, a pinch of cinnamon, or a tablespoon of your favorite liqueur.
+This is the basic version, ideal for flavoring with a cake soak or filling with various creams.
+Its taste is neutral for this reason.
+If you want to enjoy it on its own, you can flavor it with the zest of 1 lemon or half an orange, a packet of vanilla sugar, a pinch of cinnamon, or a tablespoon of your favorite liqueur.